• Skip to primary navigation

 • For mini lime drizzle cakes, use 2 mini loaf tins (15cm x 8.5cm / 6″ x 3″) and cook for 20-30 minutes.

 • Wait a couple of minutes before you spoon the drizzle over the cake.
-If you do it straight out of the oven it can burn on the hot metal tin.
+If you do it when the cake is straight out of the oven, the lime syrup can burn on the hot metal tin.

 Storage